-Panasonic GH2 versus Panasonic GH3
+Panasonic GH2 vs GH3

-The Panasonic Lumix DMC-GH2 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were announced, respectively, in September 2010 and September 2012.
+The Panasonic Lumix DMC-GH2 and the Panasonic Lumix DMC-GH3 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and September 2012.
 Both the GH2 and the GH3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixels.

-Body comparison: Panasonic GH2 vs Panasonic GH3
+Body comparison: Panasonic GH2 vs GH3

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH3 is notably larger (11 percent) than the Panasonic GH2.
 Moreover, the GH3 is markedly heavier (24 percent) than the GH2.
 It is noteworthy in this context that the GH3 is splash and dust-proof, while the GH2 does not feature any corresponding weather-sealing.